Yin & Yang and Boards

 The idea of my trying to connect the ancient Chinese philosophy of Yin and Yang to non-profit governance predates the addition of Gracie, the border collie, to our household.
 As pervasive as pet photos are, it is pure happenstance that her looks provide a good visual metaphor.
 Perhaps the notion of Yin and Yang offers some insight into her character.

-Charity and voluntarism are part of traditions, philosophies and belief systems other than those in the West.
-[2]Asian Buddhism, for example, seems to support the idea of philanthropy in the idea of gift exchange.
+Charity and voluntarism are part of traditions, philosophies and belief systems other than those in the West. ((Asian Buddhism, for example, seems to support the idea of philanthropy in the idea of gift exchange.
 The words are dharma and dana.
-In Judaism, the Hebrew word tzedakah means righteousness, … Continue reading In Chinese philosophy, Taoism, the search for meaning, Yin is dominant.
+In Judaism, the Hebrew word tzedakah means righteousness, fairness or justice.
+In this tradition giving to the poor is not viewed as a generous act; it is an act of justice, It is a duty, giving to the poor is the right thing to do, an obligation to be acted upon regardless of ones financial standing)) In Chinese philosophy, Taoism, the search for meaning, Yin is dominant.
 Confucianism, which is about social relations, favours Yang.
 The former values quiet reflection, the latter stresses the importance of engagement in life.
 The symbol, if not the terms, will be familiar to many people.

 Yin and Yang